-The Diameter Base Protocol [3] defines two types of Diameter agent, namely Diameter Relay agent and Diameter Proxy agent.
+The Diameter Base Protocol [3] defines four types of Diameter agent, namely Diameter Relay agent, Diameter Proxy agent, Diameter Redirect agent and Diameter Translation agent.
+For signalling in LTE Roaming only the Relay agent and the Proxy agent are relevant.